 Our Board of Directors has overall responsibility for the oversight of risk management.
 As part of this oversight, on a regular basis, our Board of Directors receives reports from various members of management and is actively involved in monitoring and approving key decisions relating to our operations and strategy.
+Additionally, the management teams at our divisions must obtain approvals from our corporate executive team prior to engaging in certain activities or committing significant amounts of the Company's financial and operational resources.
+As a result, senior management, who report directly to executive management, cannot undertake significant transactions that may result in short-term benefits for their divisions, but that would expose us to unnecessary risks and, similarly, executive management (including our NEOs) cannot engage in such transactions without approval from our Board of Directors.
 For example, management must obtain approval from the Board of Directors before proceeding with any land acquisition above a pre-established threshold, and our General Counsel regularly reports to the Board of Directors information concerning ongoing litigation and possible legal and other risks that might expose the Company to liability or loss.
 The Board also annually reviews the Company's insurance programs.
 Management also operates the business within parameters established by an annual budget that is reviewed and approved by the Board of Directors.
-At each quarterly Board meeting, management provides the Board of Directors a status report with respect to the budget and addresses any material variances.
+At each regular Board meeting, management provides the Board of Directors a status report with respect to the budget and addresses any material variances.
 We believe our budgeting process provides a useful mechanism for identifying risks and the related rewards and provides a quantitative method for evaluating those risks and rewards.
-The Board of Directors also oversees risk through its standing committees.
+The Board of Directors also provides oversight of risk through its standing committees.
 For example:

-- · Our Audit Committee is responsible for reviewing and analyzing significant financial and operational risks and how management is managing and mitigating such risks through its internal controls and risk management processes.
+- Our Audit Committee is responsible for reviewing and analyzing significant financial and operational risks and how management is managing and mitigating such risks through its internal controls and risk management processes.
 Our VP of Internal Audit reports directly to the Audit Committee and provides routine updates on the progress and findings of the on-going internal audit reviews.
 Our external auditors also have at least quarterly discussions with our Audit Committee, and meet both with and without Company management present, to highlight what they perceive as our key financial risks.
 Our Audit Committee plays an important role in approving our annual internal controls monitoring plan and is regularly engaged in discussions with management regarding business risks, operational risks, transactional risks and financial risks. - Our Executive Compensation Committee oversees risks relating to the compensation and incentives provided to our senior executive officers.
-The Executive Compensation Committee negotiated and approved all of the employment agreements of our NEOs and the Committee approves all grants of equity awards to all of our employees.
-Based on a joint decision with the Committee, we have begun using restricted share grants in lieu of stock options in our long-term equity compensation to provide an incentive to balance the assumption of risk while maintaining shareholder value.
-In addition, for our NEO's, a large portion of these equity grants contain performance vesting criterion. - · We also added all of our Independent Directors to all of our Committees to provide greater Director participation in key policy decisions.
+The Executive Compensation Committee negotiates and approves all of the employment agreements of our NEOs and the Committee approves all grants of equity awards to all of our employees.
+Since 2009, we have begun using restricted share grants in lieu of stock options in our long-term equity compensation to provide an incentive to balance the assumption of risk while maintaining shareholder value.
+In addition, for our NEOs, a large portion of these equity grants contain performance vesting criterion. - · Since 2009, all of our Independent Directors sit on all of our Committees to provide greater Director participation in key policy decisions.